juanjo995/ADDRESS/README.md

 We also have a **Show stats** button that displays the minimum, maximum, average, variance, and standard deviation of the main parameters in the current catalog.

 At the end of this section, we have the option to display star names from the default HYG catalog.
-This option has a significant impact on application performance and should only be used in **Centered on origin** camera mode.

 ![2](https://github.com/user-attachments/assets/0a375ca1-0252-4232-9865-4867771a5cb6)